openstack/manila/doc/source/configuration/shared-file-systems/drivers/cephfs_driver.rst

 .. note::

     Prior to configuring the Manila CephFS driver to use NFS, you must have installed and configured NFS-Ganesha.
-For guidance on configuration, refer to the `NFS-Ganesha setup guide
-    <../contributor/ganesha.html#nfs-ganesha-configuration>`_.
+If you're using ceph orchestrator to create the NFS-Ganesha service and manage it alongside ceph, refer to the Ceph documentation on how to setup this service.
+If you're using an independently deployed standalone NFS-Ganesha service,  refer to the `NFS-Ganesha setup guide <../contributor/ganesha.html#nfs-ganesha-configuration>`_.

 Add NFS to ``enabled_share_protocols`` if it's not already there: